Clinical Pharmacokinetics

 5. Matzke GR et al. Vancomycin pharmacokinetics in patients with various degrees of renal function.
 Antimicrob Agents Chemother, 1984.

-This application is a clinical decision support tool for use by qualified healthcare professionals only.
+This application is a clinical decision support tool.
 All pharmacokinetic calculations are population-based estimates.
 Results must always be interpreted within the full clinical context of the individual patient.
 The developers accept no liability for clinical decisions made based on outputs from this tool.
-Always verify calculations independently with a qualified clinical pharmacist.